 Writing on a Digital Platform

 Many of you may be unfamiliar with writing in a digital platform.
-If you simply add a url to your text rather than embedding a hyperlink in the text is incorrect.
-Since this may be the first time that many of you are working in a digital platform I suggest that you take a look at several of the resources that are available through ShannonWeb.
-Please review Professor Gerald Lucas’ essay, Writing Top Ten, as a starting point.
+Since this may be the first time that many of you are working in a digital platform I suggest that you review Professor Gerald Lucas’ essay, Writing Top Ten, as a starting point.
 If you are unfamiliar with the appropriate way to source your digital writing, and most of you will be, please review his discussion of Digital Citation for additional guidance on citation when using a digital platform.
 Since the correct use of hyperlinks will be important to your success in our course discussions I recommend that you consider his advice on using links in your digital writing.

 In the event that you are unsure about working in Slack, I suggest that you visit the Using Slack – Slack Help Center pages but particularly the resources related to Composing a post and Formatting for posts.

 Many of your course deliverables will involve research and writing.
 Those assignments will also require that you meet both content and form requirements.
 I describe the requirements of each deliverable in terms of minimums to provide you with the opportunity to exceed those minimums.
 They generally involve the use of digital platforms to deliver the content you have developed.